-The Boyaa College Curriculum System includes training programs designed for social-recruited trainees, schoolrecruited trainees and management members; guiding employees in understanding and recognising the corporate culture and values, helping understand the Company's businesses and their roles, helping new joiners quickly adapt to their duties in the work, improving the overall quality and management ability of managers, and enhancing staff's sense of responsibility, work efficiency and operational capacity.
+The Boyaa College Curriculum System includes training programs designed for social-recruited trainees, school-recruited trainees and management members; guiding employees in understanding and recognising the corporate culture and values, helping understand the Company's businesses and their roles, helping new joiners quickly adapt to their duties in the work, improving the overall quality and management ability of managers, and enhancing staff's sense of responsibility, work efficiency and operational capacity.

 - New generation training Orientation training specifically for social-recruited trainees which helps them quickly assimilate into the Boyaa culture through a series of courses and occasional interactive sessions. - Nestling training camp Orientation training specifically for school-recruited trainees which includes the introduction to business systems, professional ethics, industrial game design challenges, experiences in corporate culture, and other projects which promote the rapid development of new trainees. - Eagle training camp To systematically enhance the Company's overall ideological quality and management capacity, in 2016, the camp was set up to include management case studies, experiential training, management proposal scenarios, and management salons, and was developed by senior management to engage grassroots cadres and potential future managers of the Company.
-The camp is designed to produce outstanding grassroots cadres for the Company. - All employees of the enterprise develop training groups For on-the-job employees, it aims to strengthen the staff's goal awareness, enhance staff's concept of taking the goals of customers and of the Company as the fundamental work orientation, improve the overall ability of staff, encourage teamwork spirit among staff, and enhance team work efficiency and quality.
-In 2019, a total of 280 staff attended this training.
+The camp is designed to produce outstanding grassroots cadres for the Company.